lfurtkevicova/gislab-my-notes/docs/customization/index.rst

    Principle of using symlinks for effective customization.

-.. note:: |note| When user booted from some ``image`` which has already been changed, during logout he is notified that there is new version of system.
+.. note:: |note| When user booted from some ``image`` which has already been changed, during logout he is notified that there is new version of system with ``A new version of a system is available ....
    Running client is automatically rebooted.

 .. todo:: |todo| Táto časť so symbolickými linkami je napísaná veľmi veľmi